 - Since modules are not in the kernel, how do they get loaded into kernel storage?

 - insmod

 - modprobe

-- dynamically by the kernel if /etc/modules.conf has the right data in it.
+- dynamically by the kernel if /etc/modules.conf or /etc/modprobe.conf has the right data in it.

 - How does the module get it's parameters?

 - provided on insmod command

-- read from /etc/modules.conf by modprobe and the kernel.
+- read from /etc/modules.conf or /etc/modprobe.conf by modprobe and the kernel.